 1 Pound Sand: .5-1.75 square feet (intended as a sample)

 To calculate how much sand you may need for your project click here.

-New Paver Installs: First, spread and sweep product uniformly over the surface.
 Surface must be dry.
-Using a push broom, sweep the product to fill the joints completely, down to their full depth.
-Avoid sweeping the product over long distances, so that its integrity is preserved.
-Then, compact the product to obtain solid, durable joints.
-Run a plate vibrator over the entire surface to fully set the joints.
-Note: Check with the paver manufacturer about the suitability of using a plate vibrator.
-On textured pavers, use a rubber mat to prevent scuffing the pavers.
-Repeat steps 1 & 2 until joints are completely packed.
-Joints must be filled up to the bottom of the pavers chamfer, or at least 1/8” (3 mm) below the top of pavers.
-Lastly, sweep off excess product from the paved surface with a hard-bristle broom ensuring as much sand is removed from the surface as possible.
-Use a leaf blower to remove all remaining DOMINATOR POLYMERIC SAND residue from the paved surface.
-Existing Paver Surfaces: First, remove existing joint material prior to installing DOMINATOR POLYMERIC SAND.
-Second, use caution not to alter the integrity of the underlayment or paver base material.
-Once all old/existing joint material has been removed, follow the installation process for new paver installs.
+Using a push broom, spread and sweep the product uniformly over the surface to fill the joints completely, up to their full depth of at least 1".
+Avoid sweeping the product over long distances, so that its integrity is preserved (work in sections of 20 sq. ft. or less for best results).
+Joints must be filled up to the bottom of the pavers’ chamfer (beveled edge), or at least 1/8" (3 mm) below the top of pavers.
+Last, sweep off excess product from the paved surface with a hard-bristle broom ensuring as much sand is removed from the surface as possible.
+Use a leaf blower on the lowest setting to gently remove remaining DOMINATOR® POLYMERIC SAND from the paved surface.
+Avoid over blowing.

 With our DOMINATOR Polymeric Sand, we recommend a short waiting period after installing the sand before sealing.
 You want to ensure that no sand has been inadvertently left on top of the paver surface.
 If you seal immediately after installation, then you’ll seal the sand into the paver.